Research

 Journal of Antimicrobial Chemotherapy 2020

-RNA markers for ultra-rapid molecular antimicrobial suscep- tibility testing in fluoroquinolone-treated Klebsiella pneumoniae
+RNA markers for ultra-rapid molecular antimicrobial susceptibility testing in fluoroquinolone-treated Klebsiella pneumoniae

 Traditional antimicrobial susceptibility testing (AST) is growth dependent and time-consuming.
 With rising rates of drug-resistant infections, a novel diagnostic method is critically needed that can rapidly reveal a pathogen’s antimicrobial susceptibility to guide appropriate treatment.
 We used RNA sequencing to investigate the potential of RNA markers for rapid molecular AST using Klebsiella pneumoniae and ciprofloxacin as a model.
-As a result, we identified RNA signatures that were induced or suppressed following exposure to ciprofloxacin.
+We identified RNA signatures that were induced or suppressed following exposure to ciprofloxacin.
 Significant shifts at the transcript level were observed as early as 10 min after antibiotic exposure.
 Our results suggest that RNA signature is a promising approach to AST development, resulting in faster clinical diagnosis and treatment of infectious disease.
 This approach is potentially applicable in other models including other pathogens exposed to different classes of antibiotics.
 Read more

-Characterizing gut and vaginal microbiomes to assess effects of intervention
+Characterizing microbiomes to assess effects of intervention

 Jennifer Dawkins*, Joyce B. Kang*, Michelle M. Li*, Aditya Misra*, Jon Arizti Sanz*, Tami Lieberman